PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 Details on how to construct a TopologyRefiner can be found in the `Far overview <far_overview.html#far-topologyrefinerfactory>`__ documentation.
-Additionally, documentation for Far::TopologyRefinerFactory<MESH> outlines the requirements, and a Far tutorial (tutorials/far/tutorial_1) provides an example of a factory for directly converting HbrMeshes to TopologyRefiners.
+Additionally, documentation for Far::TopologyRefinerFactory<MESH> outlines the requirements, and Far tutorial 3.1 (tutorials/far/tutorial_3_1) provides an example of a factory for directly converting HbrMeshes to TopologyRefiners.

 Its worth a reminder here that Far::TopologyRefiner contains only topological